 Arthur Jones is a journalist and book author.
-In his career as an international journalist whose writing falls into two categories: Catholic and financial.
-He has had a long association with the National Catholic Reporter and also written for Forbes, Financial Times, World Trade, and other financial publications.
-Jones has published one novel, The Jesus Spy, and 12 non-fiction books, which span biography, spirituality, and finance.
+In his career as an international journalist, he focused on Catholic/Christian, financial and political topics.
+He had a long association with the National Catholic Reporter and also wrote for Forbes, Financial Times, World Trade, and other financial publications.
+Jones has published one novel, The Jesus Spy, and 12 non-fiction books, which span biography, spirituality, and finance/economics.

 In 1962, he joined the Catholic Star-Herald in Camden, New Jersey.
 In 1963, Jones was the only Western journalist to report from Cuba.
 He filed articles about the suppression of the church there for the Catholic Star-Herald and Associated Press.

 Jones joined Forbes magazine in 1969.
 As European bureau chief, he primarily wrote national economic overviews on countries such as Sweden, Spain, Britain and Germany.
 His high-level interviews included Iran’s Prime Minister Amir Abbas Hoveyda, Fiji’s Prime Minister Ratu Sir Kamasese Mara, and Sweden’s Olaf Palme.
 Jones was Washington correspondent of The Progressive in the early 1980s and has also been a Financial Times correspondent.